Nonchalant-Narwhal/QAService/README.md

 # Configuration

-Navigate into the project folder make a .env file in the projects root folder and fill in the following paramters:
+Navigate into the project folder, make a .env file and fill in the following paramters:

 - PORT (port you will run the node.js server on, NOT the postgres server)
 - DBUSERNAME